 Residence License Agreement

-Planning on living on campus for the 2019-2020 academic year?
-Please review the 2019-2020 Residence License Agreement and become familiar with the terms and conditions of your housing license.
+Planning on living on campus for the 2022-2023 academic year?
+Please review the 2023-2024 Residence License Agreement and become familiar with the terms and conditions of your housing license.
 Residents are responsible for all information outlined in this document.
+Students must agree to and sign the Residence License Agreement prior to moving on to campus.

 Fire Safety Notification:

-Please review our Campus Wide Fire Safety Notice that is sent to all residents each semester.
+Please review the above letter that is sent to all residents each semester.

 New York State Education Law requires notification of fire safety standards and measures in all college-owned or college operated housing.
 To facilitate compliance the following information is provided:

-- Outback, Fort Awesome, Wayback, Alumni Village and The Commons K Street and The Commons P Street are fully sprinklered.
+- Outback, Fort Awesome, Wayback, Alumni Village and the Commons are fully sprinklered.

 - The fire alarm system in our buildings have state of the art voice capable addressable fire alarm systems.
 This allows college emergency personnel to respond quickly to the area in question and also allows for authorities to broadcast emergency messages over the fire alarm system from each building.
 Each residence hall has been outfitted with fire extinguishers in public hallways and in each kitchen area.
 The apartment communities are outfitted with fire extinguishers in each kitchen area.
-University Police and Office of Community Engagement staff are on duty twenty-four hours a day a seven days a week to respond to any fire related emergency.
+University Police and Residential and Student Life staff are on duty twenty-four hours a day a seven days a week to respond to any fire related emergency.

 - Building Evacuation procedures should be reviewed by all students.